TritonDataCenter/sdc-cloudapi/docs/index.md

 An image is a snapshot of a filesystem and its software (for some types of container), or a disk image (for virtual machines).
-You can get the list of available images using the `triton images` or `sdc-listimages` commands; see the [ListImages](#ListImages) section below for a detailed explanation of these commands.
+You can get the list of available images using the `triton image list` or `sdc-listimages` commands; see the [ListImages](#ListImages) section below for a detailed explanation of these commands.

 A package is a set of dimensions for the new machine, such as RAM and disk size.
-You can get the list of available packages using the `triton packages` or `sdc-listpackages` commands; see the [ListPackages](#ListPackages) section below for a detailed explanation of these commands.
+You can get the list of available packages using the `triton package list` or `sdc-listpackages` commands; see the [ListPackages](#ListPackages) section below for a detailed explanation of these commands.

 Once you have the package and image ids, to provision a new machine:

-    $ triton create-instance $image $package
+    $ triton instance create $image $package

 or